Essential Family beach vacation packing list

 - Beach toys; this was all they

-neededused for the week, only cost 5 euro per bag.
+neededused for the week, and they aren’t very expensive.
 Make sure all beach toys can double as bath toys in order to justify taking up so much space in your luggage.

 - Beach cover-up